Thinking about getting a Rockland suitcase?

 What strikes us the most is that this luggage set is available in 50 different variations and colors.
 It’s their most popular model yet and has received thousands of positive reviews.

 When it comes to features, this set isn’t too advanced.
 From outside, you get two front pockets on the carry-on and one front pocket on the tote for all of your smaller gadgets.
 You can either carry the tote by hand, on your shoulder with a detachable shoulder strap or keep it on top of the carry-on by securing it on the retractable handle.
 If you need to, you can expand the suitcase by using the expandable zipper, which will make the carry-on wider by an additional two inches.

 From inside, the carry-on is fitted with a large main compartment, a large zippered pocket, and two compression straps.

 Although the price may seem tempting, don’t expect this set to last for years.
-It’s great for people who travel 2-5 times per year but offers limited packing options.
+It’s great for people who travel one or two times per year but offers limited packing options.